 The federal government requires institutions that receive more than $25 million in federal research contracts or grants to disclose their cost accounting practices for measuring, assigning and allocating costs in a disclosure statement, DS-2.
 The disclosure statement provides the federal government with more fiscal controls to ensure greater efficiency, effectiveness and accountability by institutions receiving federal grants or contracts.
-The UT Dallas Office of Finance created the DS-2 document, which follows the format, prescribed by the federal government and represents the pertinent UT Dallas policies and procedures.
+The UT Dallas Office of Budget and Finance created the DS-2 document, which follows the format, prescribed by the federal government and represents the pertinent UT Dallas policies and procedures.
 For a complete appreciation of these regulations, principal investigators and research administrators should review the entire UT Dallas DS-2 document here as well as the Office of Management and Budget (OMB) Circular A-21 here.

 Policies and Procedures

 The following is a summary of key UT Dallas policies and procedures disclosed in the DS-2 document.
-These policies and procedures ensure UTD's compliance with the underlying provisions of OMB Circular A-21 and the applicable Cost Accounting Standards.
-Complete policies and procedures can be found on the Office of Finance's website in PI Resources.
+These policies and procedures ensure UTD’s compliance with the underlying provisions of OMB Circular A-21 and the applicable Cost Accounting Standards.

 - All proposals submitted under the UT Dallas name must be reviewed by the Office of Sponsored Projects and approved by the authorized UT Dallas officials with authority to obligate the University in contractual relationships.